Justice Barrett Gives a Reasonable — But Unconvincing — Answer About Why She Doesn't Explain Her Recusals

 On the latter point, it’s true that during the last 120 years, up through 2023, the justices didn’t explain their recusals.
 But that wasn’t always the case, as there was a period in the late 19th century and early 20th century where recusals were explained, albeit briefly.

-On the former point, Barrett noted the various instances that could lead to recusal, from “owning even $1 in stock” in a party to one’s “personal relationships,” their “deeply held convictions” or how a case or petition may implicate the work of a justice’s family member or friends.
+On the former point, Barrett described some of the situations that could lead to recusal, from “owning even $1 in stock” in a party to one’s “personal relationships,” their “deeply held convictions” or how a case or petition may implicate the work of a justice’s family member or friends.

 When assessing her views, which run counter to what we’ve called for, that perspective is, of course, worth taking into account.

-The challenge from my perspective is two-fold.
-First, in practice, the big Barrett recusal of OT24 was in the Oklahoma religious charter school case, and it’s believed to have occurred due to the fact that (a) Notre Dame Law Prof. Nicole Garnett worked on the case at an early stage, (b) the Garnetts and Barretts are close and (c) there was some conversation or interaction about the case between the law prof and the justice.
+The problem from my perspective is two-fold.
+First, in practice, the big Barrett recusal of OT24 was in the Oklahoma religious charter school case, and it’s believed to have occurred due to the fact that (a) Notre Dame Law Prof. Nicole Garnett worked on the case at an early stage, (b) she and Barrett are close and (c) there was some conversation or interaction about the case between the law prof. and the justice.

-Plus, the two justices who currently do explain their recusals, Kagan and Jackson, aren’t doing much more than citing §455 — after all, that’s what we envisioned when we got recusal explanations included in a 2018 GOP-led bill and a 2022 Dem.-led bill — though both justices also cite the associated section of the 2023 SCOTUS Code of Conduct.
+Plus, the two justices who currently do explain their recusals, Kagan and Jackson, aren’t doing much more than citing §455, though both justices also cite the associated section of the SCOTUS Code of Conduct.

-Second, if at some point there was a time when a recusal explanation might somehow imperil someone, then it’d be fine for the justice not to offer an explanation.
+Second, if there were a time when a recusal explanation might somehow imperil someone, then it’d be fine for the justice not to offer an explanation.
 But again, such an example would be exceedingly rare.

-By my count, only four of the justices’ 83 recusals from this past term implicated family member or a personal relationship.
+By my count, only four of the justices’ 83 recusals from OT24 and two of 127 from OT23 implicated family member or a personal relationship.

-So we’d advise the justices to give an explanation the 95 to 99 percent of the time those conditions aren’t met.
+So we’d advise the justices to give an explanation the 95 to 99 percent of the time those conditions aren’t met and maybe rely on the catch-all category, 455(a), in the rare instances where there’s a safety concern.

 In the end, it’s my belief that a justice taking the extra step to work out what exactly the conflict is and where in the recusal statute it’s based is a worthwhile practice — one that helps ensure the justices are periodically flexing their ethical muscles.